rifaterdemsahin/SonarQube/8_Packing/2_scripts/scenes/all-scripts.md

 - Read the following script while recording:
 - "Welcome to Scene 01 of our SonarQube course. summarize the main takeaways"

+Word Count: 145

 ---

 ## Setting Up Your First Project
+Video ID: SQ_002

+### Learning Objectives
+1. Learn how to create and configure a new project

 ### Course Creator Script
 - Mention scene 02 and introduce the learning objectives